Pinoccio/docs/carlo.md

 #### GET /v1/sync

-get the state of all of your troops and scouts and realtime events as the state changes. this stream will continue as long as the connection is active.
+Get the state of all of your troops and scouts and realtime events as the state changes.
+This stream will continue as long as the connection is active.

 ```sh